mmbash/mops.io/README.md

 mops.io
 =======
-Docker Registry and Mesosphere/Marathon API Server which will work also with mopsicli (WIP).
+Docker Registry and Mesosphere/Marathon API Server which will also work with [mopsicli](https://github.com/mmbash/mopsicli) (in development).

 mopsi.io provides a GUI for a private docker registry with the capabilites to deploy a docker image tag to mesosphere/marathon.
 If you don't use marathon you can use it as a docker registry GUI only.